Hamiltonian parameter inference from resonant inelastic x-ray scattering with active learning: Methods

 where the indices run through atomic valence and core orbitals and $\hat{f}_{\alpha}^{\dagger}$ creates an electron in spin-orbital $\alpha$.
 The first term of Eq.~\eqref{eq:secondQ} includes the crystal field as well as spin-orbit coupling and, if appropriate, an applied magnetic field.
 Here we consider the cubic case in which $t_{\alpha\beta}$ is diagonal in the basis of \emph{real} spherical harmonics: it has eigenvalues $6D_q$ in the $e_g$ orbitals ($d_{x^2-y^2}$ and $d_{z^2}$) and $-4D_q$ for the $t_{2g}$ orbitals ($d_{xy}$, $d_{xz}$ and $d_{yz}$).
 Valence band spin-orbit coupling for the $d$ states in the initial (intermediate) state is parameterized by $\zeta_{i}$ ($\zeta_{n}$).
 The core hole spin-orbit coupling is parameterized by $\zeta_{c}$.

 The second term of Eq.~\eqref{eq:secondQ} accounts for the Coulomb interactions with the $d$ shell and between the $p$ and $d$ shells and is parameterized by Slater integrals~\cite{Groot2008core}.
 The relevant terms for the initial Hamiltonian are $F^2_{dd}$ and $F^4_{dd}$.
 In the intermediate state, these are supplemented by additional parameters describing the interactions between the valence electrons and the core-hole, $F^2_{dp}$, $F^4_{dp}$, $G^1_{dp}$, and $G^3_{dp}$.
 For an atomic model, as applied here, the parameters $F^0_{dd}$ and $F^{0}_{dp}$ only produce overall shifts in the eigenenergies.
-In general, the valence Slater integrals can also be modified in the presence of the core hole, but we make the approximation of $F^2_{dd}$ and $F^4_{dd}$ being the same in the initial and intermediate states.
+In general, the valence Slater integrals can also be modified in the presence of the core hole, but we make the approximation that $F^2_{dd}$ and $F^4_{dd}$ remain the same in the initial and intermediate states.
+This is reasonable because core-hole effects tend to cause only moderate changes in these values, and because the parameters in the intermediate state affect only the resonant profile of the excitations and not the energies of the final states.
+Since the resonant profile is already broadened by core-hole lifetime effects, these parameters tend to have only a secondary influence on the quality of the agreement between theory and experiment.
+As will be seen later, this assumption is validated by the good level of agreement obtained between theory and simulation.

 Since the X-ray wavelength tends to be larger than the extent of the atomic orbitals, we treat $\mathcal{D}^{\phantom\dagger}_{{\bf k}\hat{\epsilon}}$ and $\mathcal{D}^\dagger_{{\bf k}^\prime\hat{\epsilon}^\prime}$ within the dipole approximation.
 In the atomic limit this means that $\mathcal{D}^{\phantom\dagger}_{\boldsymbol{k}\hat{\epsilon}} = \sum_{\alpha,\beta}\bra{\phi_\alpha} \hat{\epsilon} \cdot \hat{r} \ket{\phi_\beta} \hat{f}_\alpha^\dagger \hat{f}_\beta^{\phantom{\dagger}}$ , where $\beta$ indexes a core spin-orbital and $\alpha$ is a valence spin-orbital and $\ket{\phi_{\alpha(\beta)}}$ are the corresponding atomic orbital states.